 Can Mosquitoes Bite Through Jeans?

+Should you be worried about mosquito bites on legs?
 Short answer: yes.
 Slightly longer answer: not always.

 Several mosquito species have a proboscis that’s strong enough to make it through the tight weave of denim.
 That being said, jeans can offer you some degree of protection.
 Just remember that lighter color denim is better, and don’t assume your legs are completely safe, since some parts of your skin will still be exposed between your jeans and your shoes.